Queaxtra/cloudshad/README.md

 ![Banner](https://www.upload.ee/image/17120069/idk.png)

-# CloudShad - Secure Cloud Storage
+# CloudShad - Cloud Storage

-CloudShad is a secure cloud storage designed to protect your data with cutting-edge technology while providing easy access and sharing capabilities.
+CloudShad is a cloud storage designed to protect your data with cutting-edge technology while providing easy access and sharing capabilities.
 This project uses SvelteKit for the frontend and PocketBase for the backend.

 ## Features